Cheltenham Ladies’ College has been at the forefront of girls’ education for 170 years.

 "Because CLC is an all-girls school, there is nothing off limits.
 There is nothing to be shy about, you can be in the cricket team, you can be in the football team, you can have the main role in the play, all the science opportunities - everything is for you.
 I think the girls embrace that and really do have a go at anything" – Mrs Victoria Davidson, Houseparent

 There are many arguments surrounding the benefits and disadvantages of single-sex vs co-educational schools.
 Ultimately, each child’s education should provide an environment that is right for them, with teaching that inspires them, debates that challenge them and opportunities that allow them to thrive.

 Our approach to education has always been to put girls first.

-We believe that the pupils at College thrive in a single-sex environment.
-They develop resilience and confidence in a culture that encourages them to believe that nothing is beyond their reach or consideration.
+We believe that our pupils thrive in a single-sex environment.
+They develop resilience and confidence in a culture that encourages them to believe that nothing is beyond their reach.
 The success of this approach is demonstrated not only in their consistently outstanding exam results and extensive co-curricular achievements, but through the well-rounded and inspirational women they become.

 Whether a budding scientist, inspired artist or talented sportswoman, we encourage them to develop independent thought, and to support and challenge each other.

 For more guidance on girls’ single-sex education, please see information from the Girls' Schools Association (GSA) which highlights a number of benefits, such as the freedom from stereotypes, leadership opportunities and academic excellence.